-On Our first of the many visits to Mexico, we stayed at the Barceló Maya Palace in Riviera Maya and visited the Mayan Ruins.
-Barcelo was a very kid friendly property from the swimming pools to kids activities to food choices.
-The kids has a blast!
+On our first of the many visits to Mexico, we stayed at the Barceló Maya Palace in Riviera Maya and visited the Mayan Ruins.
+Barcelo was a very kid-friendly property from the swimming pools to kids’ activities to food choices.
+The kids had a blast!
 The Riviera Maya is a tourism and resort district in Mexico.
 It straddles the coastal Highway 307 along the Caribbean coastline of the state of Quintana Roo, located on the eastern portion of the Yucatán Peninsula.
-This district historically started at the city of Playa del Carmen and ended at the village of Tulum.
+This district starts at the city of Playa del Carmen and ends at the village of Tulum.

-Kukulkan Pyramid was built for astronomical purposes and during the vernal equinox (March 20) and the autumnal equinox (September 21) at about 3pm the sunlight bathes the western balustrade of the pyramid’s main stairway.
+Kukulkan Pyramid was built for astronomical purposes.
+A fascinating fact about the pyramid is that during the vernal equinox (March 20) and the autumnal equinox (September 21) at about 3 pm the sunlight bathes the western balustrade of the pyramid’s main stairway.
 This causes 7 isosceles triangles to form imitating the body of a serpent roughly 37 yards long that creeps downwards until it joins the huge serpent’s head carved in stone at the bottom of the stairway.
+Is that just amazing!

 The Castillo was built on a previous building that was colonnaded and had a beam and mortar roof.
 The lintels in the upper rooms have serpent motifs carved into them.
 The construction of the Castillo appears to have taken place in stages.
 A small shrine appears to have been used as a beacon for incoming canoes.

-We also did a day trip into the Playa de Carmen city to have some authentic tacos and stroll along 5th Avenue stores and watch the Mayan women weave crafts.
+We also did a day trip into Playa del Carmen city to have some authentic tacos and stroll along 5th Avenue stores and watch the Mayan women weave crafts.

-We don’t usually don’t go to the same place twice, since our bucket list is endless, but we have been to Mexico 3 times so far.
-The convenience for getting there and the amazing white beaches are the draw for the kids.
-They love walking up to the endless buffet for snacks after frolicking on the beach .. sipping virgin cocktails at the swim up bar and all the water activities.
+We rarely go to the same place twice since our bucket list is endless, but we made it to Mexico 3 times so far.
+The convenience of getting there and the amazing white beaches are the biggest draws for the kids.
+They love walking up to the endless buffet for snacks after frolicking on the beach… sipping virgin cocktails at the swim-up bar and all the water activities.